MicBrain/Assembler/README.md

 This is an implementation of an assembler that translates a subset of the MIPS instruction set to machine code.

 At a high level, the functionality of our assembler can be divided as follows:

+* Pass 1: Reads the input (.s) file.
+Comments are stripped, pseudoinstructions are expanded,